-Recently, they have realized that without the proper online presence, they can not become one of the most significant broadcasters in the region.
+Recently, they have realized that without a proper online presence, they cannot become one of the most significant broadcasters in the region.

-For the duration of the project, the most important thing for us was to guide and teach the client about the latest digital trends.
-We could not stress enough how important is the user experience (UX) if we want reliable and returning readers.
+During the entire project, the most important issue for us was to teach the client about the latest digital trends and guide them through their daily use.
+We couldn’t stress enough how important the user experience (UX) was if we wanted to have an large audience reliable and regular, loyal readers.

 Project Background and Description

 Pannon RTV is a media house from Subotica, Serbia.
 It consists of two parts – a TV station and a radio station.
 When we took on the project, the existing news portal was out of date, so it was imperative for them to get a much-needed refresh and a greater focus on their web presence.

 The news portal was never carefully planned and it has become outdated over time.
 It was done ad hoc in WordPress using a pre-installed theme, which was clogged with more than 40K of articles.

 We faced a few challenges right at the beginning of the project:

 How were we to properly plan the website structure?

 How could we design a proper interface for the editors?

 Having identified the key problems, we realized that it was necessary to change the server infrastructure.
 Believe it or not, the previous site was hosted on a shared server, so the website was extremely slow every day - sometimes, it simply failed to work due to overload.